 Eventually, though, other than for minor irritations such as East African Uber drivers insisting on calling riders to ask them about their location before picking them up (come on, what’s the app’s map for?!), the teething problems are pretty much done, and Uber operates smoothly wherever it is available in East Africa, namely in Tanzania, Uganda, and Kenya.

-But as the saying goes, when it rains it pours.
+But…as the saying goes, when it rains it pours.

 Only three years since I first learned that Uber was available in East Africa, we now have, for instance, not one but 6(!) ride hailing services operating in Dar es Salaam.

-Many of these services also operate elsewhere in the region and, furthermore, there’s a slew of others that operate elsewhere in the region and not in Tanzania.
+Many of these services also operate elsewhere in the region and, furthermore, there’s a slew of others that operate elsewhere in the region but not in Tanzania.
 I am sure you get the picture.

 Still, the two biggest players in most of East Africa’s larger cities are Uber and Bolt (formerly Taxify).